Understanding and Improving Bad SAT Scores

 Learn what constitutes a bad SAT score, how to improve it, and strategies for managing your SAT test submissions.

-What is a Bad SAT Score?
+What Is a Bad SAT Score?

 As harsh as it sounds, SAT scores can be bad, but the definition of a bad score is different for everyone.